-As a small business owner, the goal should be to have customers with lifecycles that are as long as possible.
+As a small business owner, the goal should be to have customers with life cycles that are as long as possible.
 How can you do this?
 (How did Steve Jobs or Elizabeth Arden or Coco Chanel do it?)
 By maintaining and constantly improving both your product or services, as well as your marketing efforts, to keep customers actively engaged.
-They say it’s about the journey, not the destination and this is an example of when, as a small business owner, you will be taking your customers on a journey that will be beneficial to both you and them.
-To them, because they will be having their interests or needs met by your brand, to you as this will then create loyal customers who stay with you beyond a single purchase.
+They say it’s about the journey, not the destination, and this is an example of when, as a small business owner, you will be taking your customers on a journey that will be beneficial to both you and them.
+To them, because they will be having their interests or needs met by your brand; to you because this will create loyal customers who stay with you beyond a single purchase.

-Yes, it is important to have a strong understanding of your customers purchase history and behavior, as it does provide you with the basic information you may need for marketing campaigns.
-However, studies have shown that less than 25% of marketing departments use additional data such as household composition, propensity scores or household composition.
-If less than a quarter of businesses are factoring this data into their customer relations and marketing, then that means than over 75% are not taking these factors into account.
-Ergo, you could put your small business and the understanding of your online clients way ahead of the curve, if you take a good look at the inherent value provided by the aforementioned information.
+Yes, it is important to have a strong understanding of your customers’ purchase history and behavior, as it does provide you with the basic information you may need for marketing campaigns.
+However, studies have shown that less than 25% of marketing departments use additional data such as household composition or propensity scores.
+If less than a quarter of businesses are factoring this data into their customer relations and marketing, then that means that over 75% are not taking these factors into account.
+Ergo, you could put your small business and the understanding of your online clients way ahead of the curve, if you take a good look at the inherent value provided by the mentioned information.

-For example, the importance of household composition: a single person living alone has different spending power from a married couple without children.
+For example, you could take into account the importance of household composition: a single person living alone has different spending power from a married couple without children.
 Both of those examples will be different from the family of four.
 Additionally, many people with families, especially women, may be more inclined to make a purchase that benefits the entire household.

-Many small businesses fall into the stinking thinking of believing that because they are small, they don’t have access to all the same information or that they do not have all the same resources.
+Many small businesses fall into the stinking thinking of believing that because they are small, they don’t have access to the same information, or they do not have the same resources as bigger businesses.
 That is not entirely true.
-While you may be using spreadsheets and not software programs that were custom made for your business, but that doesn’t make it any less valuable.
+While you may be using spreadsheets and not software programs that were custom made for your business, that doesn’t make the information you gather less valuable.
 Who knows, perhaps your customers will appreciate individual emails or phone calls, as opposed to robocalls or mass emails; and you know that you will be reaching out to the best possible customers.
 Try to see this time of being lean and mean as an asset: small and medium-sized businesses are actually at an advantage when responding to market trends.
 Additionally, larger businesses are prone to the attitude of, “well, this is the way we have always done it”.
 Newer and small businesses don’t often get stuck in preconceived ways of doing things and are often times able to take more creative, calculated risks.

 By taking a more personal approach with your customers, with phone calls and personal emails, by being creative in your approach, this will serve as yet another way to better know your online customers.